danielbernalb/LibreCO2/README.md

  - Connect the USB OTG cable to the cell phone.
  - Install the Android app ["Arduino Hex Uploader-Firmware Bin Upload"](https://play.google.com/store/apps/details?id=xyz.vidieukhien.embedded.arduinohexupload&hl=en_US&gl=US)
  - Dowload the .hex file from this ["Google drive directory"](https://drive.google.com/drive/folders/1FxXLVhaGF6UCVObQlh8cVLddyWyQqUT0) based on your sensor version (Shield and brand sensor).
+Find the .hex file that you are going to load into the Arduino, each sensor version (Sensirion, Winsen or Cubic) is available in the "hex files" directory.
+Example: "LibreCO2_Shield_Sensirion.hex" is the file for the Sensirion sensor with the Multifuntion Shiedl version.
+Note: Don't download it directly from the page with the "Save As" option, that ruins the file.
+Use only the Google Drive link.
  - Browse the .hex file in your cell phone.
  - Upload the code to your Arduino board.
  - FINISH.